 The goal of the FIRST program is to promote early identification and provide best treatment practices as soon as possible.
-For this reason, our program is open to Cuyahoga County residents ages 15 to 40 who have have had psychotic symptoms for no more than 18 months, and have been diagnosed with one of the following:
+For this reason, our program is open to Cuyahoga County residents ages 14 to 30 who have had psychotic symptoms for no more than 18 months, and have been diagnosed with one of the following:

 FIRST Cuyahoga County team members work together to provide treatment, information and support to clients and their families and significant others.

 Clients must be willing to participate in at least two of the following treatment components:

 All services are delivered in an integrated way by a six-person team based at a community mental health agency.

 FIRST Cuyahoga County strives to:

 Clients, families and significant others may all benefit from FIRST treatment.
 Some of the ways in which individuals may benefit include:

 As one of the largest comprehensive health and human services organizations in the region, Catholic Charities carries out Christ’s healing mission here in Northeast Ohio.

 We provide help and create hope for all people.
 We value the dignity of every person regardless of religion, race, identity or beliefs.
 We believe in the transformative power of professional, competent, evidence-based behavioral health services.

 The FIRST program is a partnership in Cuyahoga County between Catholic Charities and Northeast Ohio Medical University’s BeST Center.
 The Best Practices in Schizophrenia Treatment (BeST) Center promotes recovery and works to improve the lives of people with schizophrenia.